micholeodon/event-counter/README.md

   later events as smaller, narrower **compact** bars.
 - Times stored in UTC, displayed in each viewer's local timezone.
-- **IN PROGRESS** linger state for a configurable window after an event starts (default 1 hour); during it the hero also counts down to the next event.
+- **IN PROGRESS** linger state for a configurable window after an event starts (default 1 hour, configurable); during it the hero also counts down to the next event.
 - Add events via a modal (entered in local time, saved as UTC).
 - Delete events with a confirmation prompt.
 - Per-event **timezone preview**: type a city (resolved to IANA) or pick from a